grano-safe/grano-metrics-signature-proxy/README.md

 # Grano Metrics Signature Proxy

-## Overview
+## Description

-This project is a proxy server designed to assist with signing requests for Grano Metrics integrations.
-It validates and signs incoming requests using HMAC and forwards them to the target API.
+This proxy server assists in signing requests for Grano Metrics integrations.
+It ensures that the requests are properly signed with HMAC, timestamp, and nonce, while also providing error tracing and time synchronization.

-## Features

-- Signs requests with HMAC SHA3-512.
-- Appends a unique nonce and timestamp to each request.
-- Logs detailed request information.
-- Forwards responses from the target API, including headers and status codes.
-- Supports environment variable configuration via `.env` files.

-## Prerequisites
+## Requirements

-- Linux bash/WSL
+- Linux bash or WSL
 - Node.js v20 or later
 - Yarn package manager v4.5.1 or later